TombstoneTumbleweedArt/import-ply-as-verts/README.md

    A call like
     ` Dave = bpy.ops.import_mesh.ply(filepath="C:\\mb3d_mesh.ply")`
-   is equivalent to using the stock importer and <i>shouldn't</i> break existing scripts.
+   is equivalent to using the legacy importer and <i>shouldn't</i> break existing scripts.